plone/training/docs/react/actions.md

 ## Wiring The Store

-Now that we have our store ready it's time to connect the store to our code and remove all the unneeded functionality.
+Now that we have our store ready, it's time to connect the store to our code and remove all the unneeded functionality.
-First step is to factor out the {file}`Faq` component into a separate file called {file}`components/Faq.jsx`, it is almost a 100% copy of {file}`App.js`:
+The first step is to factor out the `Faq` component into a separate file called {file}`components/Faq.jsx`.
+It is almost an exact copy of {file}`App.js`:

 ```{code-block} jsx
 :emphasize-lines: 4,79